OthersideAI/self-operating-computer/README.md

     ```
     operate -m openrouter
     ```
-    (Selecting this option will dynamically fetch and present a sub-menu to choose a specific OpenRouter model.)
+    (Selecting this option will prompt you to enter the full OpenRouter model name, e.g., `google/gemini-2.0-flash-001`.)

 ## Release Notes